king398/king398/README.md

 ### Hi there 👋
 This is my kaggle profile stats.
 Enjoy

-Silver medal in G2Net Gravitational Wave Detection and Kaggle discussion Expert. https://www.kaggle.com/mithilsalunkhe
+3x kaggle expert.
+Silver in G2net and Petfinder Comp  https://www.kaggle.com/mithilsalunkhe